akramimtiaz/Interactive-Form/README.md

 # techdegree-project-3

+This project involves the use of JavaScript to enhance an interactive registration form for a fictional conference called "FullStack Conf."
+The jQuery library was used to complete this project.

 Aiming for exceeded expectations.
 This project involved the use of JQuery to enhance an interactive registration form.

 1. Name field - autofocus enabled, cannot be blank and must be in the format of 'First Last' or 'first last'